Letters from Lodi

 "I've been really happy working with Patrick at Monte Rio because he's so enthusiastic and supportive of what I've been trying to do.
 He says that because of the nutrition in the soil at Teresi Vineyard, he doesn't need to add nutrients to the fermenting wine, unlike the grapes coming from other vineyards.
 Now he's saying that Teresi Vineyard is his finest wine, which only confirms all the hard work that's been put into this vineyard.

-"My basic philosophy is that if you want to your vines to be healthy and produce the best grapes, you need to put focus most of your attention on rebuilding soil.
-Last year [in 2021] I took this one step further by planting a literal garden between the rows—tomatoes, zucchini, peppers, melons, pumpkins, and other things that I would normally have in my own garden at home.
-I laid down straw to help retain moisture and build up microbial activity.
-I immediately noticed an increase in worm population, and the grapevines began looking healthier than ever.
+"My basic philosophy is that if you want your vines to be healthy and produce the best grapes, you need to put focus most of your attention on rebuilding the soil.
+Last year [in 2021] I took this one step further by planting a literal garden between the rows—tomatoes, zucchini, peppers, melons, pumpkins, and other things that I would normally have in my garden at home.
+I laid down straws to help retain moisture and build up microbial activity.
+I immediately noticed an increase in the worm population, and the grapevines began looking healthier than ever.
 This is a 'full circle' thought process—I'm improving the soil and vineyard, and feeding my family with healthier food.

-"You'll notice that we keep plants such as buckbrush at the end of the Petie Sirah rows, and a row French prune trees, which produce delicious fruit, alongside the Zinfandel.
+"You'll notice that we keep plants such as buckbrush at the end of the Petie Sirah rows, and a row of French prune trees, which produce delicious fruit, alongside the Zinfandel.
 There are bird boxes [for bluebirds and tree swallows], lots of them, to welcome natural predators.
 There are families of owls and raptors nesting in the trees, and wasps in some of the boxes that are not adopted by the birds.

 "Lately, I have been working closely with The Xerces Society [for Invertebrate Conservation].
-They have helped with suggestions of native plants to create habitats for butterflies and a host of beneficial insects.
-My next project is plant an entire hedgerow of these plants, across the north end of the vineyard.
+They have helped with suggestions for native plants to create habitats for butterflies and a host of beneficial insects.
+My next project is to plant an entire hedgerow of these plants, across the north end of the vineyard.

-"I've noticed that when we planted things such as comfrey, rye and clovers between the rows, they compete with the weeds and help suppress them.
+"I've noticed that when we planted things such as comfrey, rye, and clovers between the rows, they compete with the weeds and help suppress them.
 You could compare that to the rows where we didn't do this, and there we would have a lot more weeds.
 The straw that was laid down with the pumpkins and melons also helped to suppress weeds.
 These are the things that have helped us get completely away from having to use organic herbicide sprays.